-Sumatran orangutans are found only on the Indonesian island of Sumatra.
-With approximately 14,000 individuals left in the wild, the species is in critical danger of extinction.
+Sumatran and Tapanuli orangutans are found only on the Indonesian island of Sumatra.
+With just over 13,000 Sumatran orangutans, and approximately 800 Tapanuli orangutans individuals left in the wild, both species are in critical danger of extinction.

 The only remaining contiguous populations of the Sumatran orangutan (Pongo abelii) that still number over 1,000 individuals all occur within what is known as the Leuser Ecosystem, which straddles the border between the provinces of Aceh and North Sumatra, covering around 2.6 million hectares, the Leuser Ecosystem is the largest rainforest ecosystem conservation area in Southeast Asia and home to over 85% of all remaining Sumatran orangutans.
 It is also probably home to the last remaining viable populations of Critically Endangered Sumatran tigers and Sumatran rhinoceros, as well as Critically Endangered Sumatran elephants and countless other rare and threatened species.